 Budgets are adopted on a basis consistent with generally accepted accounting principles.
-Annual budgets are adopted for the general and special revenue funds.
+Annual budgets are adopted for the general fund.
 The legally adopted budget and budgetary expenditure control is exercised at the function level.
-All annual appropriates lapse at year-end, except those intended to accumulate funds for future projects.
+All annual appropriations lapse at year-end, except those intended to accumulate funds for future projects.
 Reported budget amounts are as originally approved and as amended by Board of Trustee resolution, if applicable.

-The System did not have any material violation of legal or contractual provision for the fiscal year ended December 31, 2019.
+The System did not have any material violation of legal or contractual provision for the fiscal year ended December 31, 2020.